 - 16.1 The trust shall have a Board of Directors.
-It shall comprise of Executive and Non-Executive Directors. - 16.1.1 Non-Executive Directors: - 16.1.1.1 a Chairman, who is to be appointed by the Council of Governors; and, - 16.1.1.2 a minimum of six Non-Executive Directors who are to be appointed by the Council of Governors. - 16.1.2 Executive Directors: - 16.1.2.1 a Chief Executive who is to be appointed by the Non-Executive Directors, subject to the approval of the Council of Governors; - 16.1.2.2 the Chief Executive shall be the accounting officer; - 16.1.2.3 a Finance Director; - 16.1.2.4 a registered medical practitioner or a registered dentist (within the meaning of the Dentists' Act 1984); - 16.1.2.5 a registered nurse or a registered midwife; - 16.1.2.6 Two Executive Directors. - 16.1.2.7 a Deputy Chief Executive who will be one of the above. - 16.1.3 The Non-Executive Directors and Chief Executive will establish and set the Terms of Reference for a Nominations Committee for the appointment of Executive Directors.
+It shall comprise of Executive and Non-Executive Directors. - 16.1.1 Non-Executive Directors: - 16.1.1.1 a Chairman, who is to be appointed by the Council of Governors; and, - 16.1.1.2 a minimum of six Non-Executive Directors who are to be appointed by the Council of Governors. - 16.1.2 Executive Directors: - 16.1.2.1 a Chief Executive who is to be appointed by the Non-Executive Directors, subject to the approval of the Council of Governors; - the Chief Executive shall be the accounting officer; - 16.1.2.3 a Finance Director; - 16.1.2.4 a registered medical practitioner or a registered dentist (within the meaning of the Dentists' Act 1984); - 16.1.2.5 a registered nurse or a registered midwife; - 16.1.2.6 Two Executive Directors. - 16.1.2.7 a Deputy Chief Executive who will be one of the above.

+- 16.1.3 The Non-Executive Directors and Chief Executive will establish and set the Terms of Reference for a Nominations Committee for the appointment of Executive Directors.
 The committee should consist of the Chairman, the Chief Executive and other Non-Executive Directors.
-The removal of an Executive Director is subject to the application of the appropriate trust policies and procedures.

-- 16.1.4 Only members of the public constituencies who are not disqualified by virtue of paragraph 11.8.1 are eligible for appointment as a Non-Executive Director. - 16.2 Appointment and removal of Non-Executive Directors - 16.2.1 Non-Executive Directors (including the Chairman) are to be appointed by the Council of Governors.
-Removal of the Chairman and other Non-Executive Directors shall require the approval of three-quarters of the members of the Council of Governors. - 16.2.2 The Council of Governors will establish and set the terms of reference for a Nominations Committee.
+The removal of an Executive Director is subject to the application of the appropriate trust policies and procedures. - Only members of the public constituencies who are not disqualified by virtue of paragraph 11.8.1 are eligible for appointment as a Non-Executive Director. - 16.2 Appointment and removal of Non-Executive Directors - Non-Executive Directors (including the Chairman) are to be appointed by the Council of Governors.
+Removal of the Chairman and other Non-Executive Directors shall require the approval of three-quarters of the members of the Council of Governors. - The Council of Governors will establish and set the terms of reference for a Nominations Committee.
 That committee, chaired by a Governor, will recommend to the full Council of Governors no more than one individual per Non-Executive vacancy for appointment to the Board of Directors. - 16.2.3 The Board of Directors will identify the skills, experience and knowledge required from time to time of any vacant post of Non-Executive Directors (including the Chairman).
-The Board of Directors will draw on advice from external sources as necessary. - 16.2.4 The Council of Governors will have responsibility for the handling of all further aspects of the recruitment process, including any appointment. - 16.2.5 The trust shall publicly advertise the posts to be filled where determined by the Nominations Committee on the basis of performance or when a Non-Executive Director is approaching their final term of office. - 16.2.6 A long list for consideration will be identified by the Nominations Committee.
-Only those candidates meeting the skills and experience agreed by the Board of Directors will be eligible for appointment. - 16.2.7 For the purpose of considering the appointment of Non-Executive Directors the interview panel will include the Chairman, three Governors, at least one of whom will be a Public Governor, an independent external assessor and the Chief Executive, acting in an ex-officio capacity.
-The Chief Executive has no vote. - 16.2.8 For the purpose of considering the appointment of the Chairman of the trust, the interview panel will include four
+The Board of Directors will draw on advice from external sources as necessary. - The Council of Governors will have responsibility for the handling of all further aspects of the recruitment process, including any appointment. - 16.2.5 The trust shall publicly advertise the posts to be filled where determined by the Nominations Committee on the basis of performance or when a Non-Executive Director is approaching their final term of office. - 16.2.6 A long list for consideration will be identified by the Nominations Committee.
+Only those candidates meeting the skills and experience agreed by the Board of Directors will be eligible for appointment. - 16.2.7 For the purpose of considering the appointment of Non-Executive Directors the interview panel will include the Chairman, three Governors, at least one of whom will be a

-Governors, two of whom will be Public Governors, an independent external assessor and the Chief Executive, acting in an ex-officio capacity.
+Public Governor, an independent external assessor and the Chief Executive, acting in an ex-officio capacity.
 The Chief Executive has no vote.